 "…felt neglected and undervalued, resulting in a morale crisis of considerable proportions and accentuating tendencies towards passivity and withdrawal."

 Certain cadres have been accused of establishing "independent kingdoms" wherein they rejected the authority and oversight of the party center.
 One notable example was Huang Yifeng.
 The notion of being entitled to special privileges based on past contributions was not limited to Huang Yifeng alone, as it permeated throughout his exaggerated self-perception.
 The lenient treatment of his case during its initial stages can be attributed to the misplaced trust placed by higher authorities in a cadre with a long history of revolutionary service.
 Furthermore, the persistence of these attitudes is evident in the sympathy exhibited by some cadres towards Huang Yifeng, even after he faced extensive criticism.
 The emergence of sentiments like "it is going too far that an important cadre is purged as a result of a student's criticism" reflects the deeply ingrained notions of status and special privilege.
 This highlights how deeply entrenched these beliefs were within the cadre ranks.
 The tendency, especially among veteran revolutionaries, to perceive such status and privilege as inherent rights became a significant source of tension among different segments of the elite in the early post-liberation period.
-In his essay "On Inner Party Struggle," Liu Shaoqi highlighted several examples of what he termed "unprincipled struggle within the party," outlining five reasons for their existence.
+In his essay "On Inner Party Struggle", Liu Shaoqi highlighted several examples of what he termed "unprincipled struggle within the party," outlining five reasons for their existence.
 First, he noted that the theoretical knowledge of many party members is generally quite low, and their experiences are often insufficient.
 Second, he identified the presence of numerous petty-bourgeois elements within the Party.
 Third, he pointed out that the democratic processes within the Party are abnormal, as a mutual and objective style of discussion among comrades has yet to be established.
 Fourth, Liu mentioned that opportunists have infiltrated the Party, leading some members to adopt opportunistic attitudes.
 In their attempts to demonstrate their commitment to Bolshevism, they often strive to appear excessively "Left," mistakenly believing that this is preferable to a "Right" stance, and may criticize others to enhance their own standing.
 Finally, he warned that Trotskyite traitors and counter-revolutionary elements have also infiltrated the Party, seeking to undermine it by exploiting internal conflicts.
 Discontent with the "genuine" cadres can be attributed to another factor.
 Activists and lower-level cadres within the CCP experienced a sense of confusion and disappointment during the period of 1949-1950 regarding the perceived failures of the revolutionary regime.
 The new government deliberately incorporated individuals from various backgrounds, including former GMD government bureaucrats, capitalists, and intellectuals, who were seen as "backward in political consciousness" and deemed undeserving of status and rewards in the new order, if not actively counterrevolutionary.

 As the emphasis shifted from radical transformation and class struggle towards a more orderly transition and economic stabilization, the lower-level "regular cadres" (yiban ganbu) who were overlooked for promotions grew resentful.
 They found themselves working closely with, and at times receiving orders from, officials from the previous regime whom they considered to be counterrevolutionary.
 This proximity and perceived collaboration with individuals they deemed unworthy led to a sense of frustration among the rank and file lower-level cadres, further exacerbating their discontent.